 For the duration of the global health crisis, all work for this position will be done remotely.
 Travel within Mexico will be contingent upon the lifting of government restrictions and confirmation of safe conditions on the ground.

-Solidarity Center seeks a Country Coordinator in Mexico to direct a US Government funded project to help workers realize and exercise their rights under landmark labor law reforms enacted in 2017 and 2019.
+Solidarity Center seeks a Project Director in Mexico to implement a US Government funded initiatve to help workers realize and exercise their rights under landmark labor law reforms enacted in 2017 and 2019.
 Priority sectors for this project include aerospace, mining, steel, aluminum, industrial bakeries, electronics, and/or call centers.

-The Country Coordinator will be responsible for implementing all aspects of the project, including strategic planning, program coordination, reporting, and executing partnership agreements and subgrants.
+The Project Director will be responsible for strategic planning, program coordination, reporting, and executing partnership agreements and subgrants related to this project.
 Extensive travel within Mexico will be required once conditions allow.
-This position will report to the Country Program Director and will supervise a project monitoring and evaluation (M&E) officer.
+This position will report to the Country Program Director, who oversees the entire Mexico portfolio, and will supervise a project monitoring and evaluation (M&E) officer.

-The Country Coordinator will collaborate with project stakeholders in Mexico and Washington to keep them updated on Solidarity Center’s efforts related to this initiative.
+The Project Director will collaborate with stakeholders in Mexico and Washington to keep them updated on Solidarity Center’s efforts related to this initiative.
 This individual will work with the project’s M&E Officer to track progress so as to ensure that Solidarity Center meets anticipated goals while ensuring compliance with budget targets, U.S. Department of Labor grant regulations, Solidarity Center policies, and pertinent host country laws.